noobpk/auto-change-tor-ip/README.md

 # Tool Auto change tor ip
 Automatically change tor ip address over time and using privoxy when accessing the internet.
 Make it private and safe for you.

-> Currently the tool is supported on MacOS and Kali Linux / Ubuntu
+> Currently the tool is supported on MacOS and Kali Linux / Ubuntu (No support for Linux versions installed through the Microsoft Store)

 # Architecture
 <img width="869" alt="image" src="https://user-images.githubusercontent.com/31820707/142816893-8cbdf678-8bd7-4ecd-a639-3bc741b872e7.png">